Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 As I mentioned, Edinburgh is a terrific walking city.
 That’s why I recommend staying in the heart of the city center where you can take full advantage of all that walkability.

 All of the options listed below meet the walkability criteria and all offer private baths and air conditioning (my other two non-negotiables).
-With that in mind, here are my favorite hotel choices in Edinburgh, depending on your particular needs:
+I went into full detail on all my favorite Edinburgh hotels in Old Town here: The Top Edinburgh Hotels in Old Town (for Easy Exploration)

 And off we go!